World Math Days and Month

 The Volume of the Sphere in Arabic Mathematics: Historical and Analytical Survey, by Mustafa Mawaldi

 The following article focuses on the cubic measure of the volume of the sphere in Arabic mathematics.
-After a short presentation of the Greek and Chinese ancient legacies on this topic, the article surveys thoroughly the different formulas methods proposed by the mathematicians of the Arabic-Islamic civilization from the 9th to the 17th century to measure the volume of the sphere.
+After a short presentation of the Greek and Chinese ancient legacies on this topic, the article thoroughly surveys the different formulas and methods proposed by the mathematicians of the Arabic-Islamic civilisation from the 9th to the 17th century to measure the volume of the sphere.
 The achievements of eminent scholars are thus presented: Banu Musa, Al-Buzgani, Al-Karaji, Ibn Tahir al-Baghdadi, Ibn al-Haytham, Ibn al-Yasamin, Al-Khawam al-Baghdadi, Kamal al-Din al-Farisi, Jamshid al-Kashi, and Baha’ al-Din al-‘Amili.

 Read More…